 Please note that to apply for this course, you must be a member of one of the Federation’s member institutions.

-Visit Cambridge Theological Foundation's website for details of assessment and modules.
+Visit Cambridge Theological Federation's website for details of assessment and modules.

 This course includes a mix of compulsory and optional modules.